Plebeians: Philippine Military Academy

 Since the construction of Philippine Military Academy, the system and traditions were programmed the same as the United States Military Academy.
 First Year Cadets in PMA are called Plebes or Plebos (short term for Fourth Class Cadets) because they are still civilian antiques and they are expected to master first the spirit of Followership.
 As plebes, they are also expected to become the "working force (force men or "porsmen") in the Corps of Cadets.
-They must also know the different plebe knowledges.

 British and Commonwealth usage

-Early public schools in the United Kingdom would enroll pupils as "plebeians", as opposed to sons of gentry and aristocrats.

 In British, Irish, Australian, New Zealand and South African English, the back-formation pleb, along with the more recently derived adjectival form plebby, is used as a derogatory term for someone considered unsophisticated, uncultured, or lower class.

 In popular culture

 The British comedy show Plebs followed plebeians during ancient Rome.

 In Margaret Atwood's novel Oryx and Crake, there is a major class divide.
 The rich and educated live in safeguarded facilities while others live in dilapidated cities referred to as the "pleeblands".